Saudi presence at the UN: A force to confront regional conflicts

 As the 71st United Nations General Assembly (UNGA) wraps up, it is time to reflect on the headline-grabbing speeches and powerful stances expressed by world leaders.
 For his part, Saudi Arabia’s Crown Prince Mohammed bin Nayef addressed the country’s efforts to combat radicalism and urged Iran to exercise a “Good Neighbor policy.”

 Saudi Arabia’s presence at the UNGA underlined its position as a key player in the bid to tackle regional conflicts, a position gleaned through years of hard work and political moves.

-Frustrated with the international community’s inability to prevent the Syrian government from committing mass atrocities against its own people, especially after President Bashar al-Assad used chemical weapons against civilians, Saudi Arabia took the unusual step in 2013 to forgo its hard-won seat at the United Nations Security Council.
+For example, in 2013, frustrated with the international community’s inability to prevent the Syrian government from committing mass atrocities against its own people, especially after President Bashar al-Assad used chemical weapons against civilians, Saudi Arabia took the unusual step to forgo its hard-won seat at the United Nations Security Council.

 The Saudi decision, which only could have been made with then King Abdullah’s approval, came after Russia and China, who hold veto powers at the UNSC, had repeatedly blocked all attempts to pressure Assad.

 At the time, US President Barack Obama also contributed to the kingdom’s unprecedented decision to forgo the UNSC seat despite, having been an active contributor to the UN since its inception in 1945.
 In the subsequent years, Saudi Arabia has not only remained a robust US ally throughout the Cold War era, but has executed a responsible foreign policy while serving as an anchor for regional stability.